apache/incubator-weex/src/components/README.md

 # Weex Components

 A group of simple and useful components for [Weex](https://github.com/alibaba/weex).
+See [examples](https://github.com/alibaba/weex/blob/component/examples/ui.we) for more details.

+Reference:

 ## Button